UART Communication Protocol and How It Works

 Therefore, users should choose the communication peripherals that best suit their project.
 For example, if you want the fastest communication peripherals, SPI would be ideal.
 On the other hand, if the user wants to connect multiple devices without being too complicated, I2C would be ideal as it can connect up to 127 devices and is easy to manage.

-Here are Some Product that supports UART Communication Protocols
+Here are Some Product and Expansion borad that supports UART Communication Protocols/ Port

 Of, course all the XIAO Series Microcontrollers that support I2C, UART, or SPI, and here’s the link for you to take a look at it Seeed Studio XIAO Series.
 And now for most of the XIAO Series is Free Shipping!